berkeley-cdss/course-site-quarto-lite/README.md

    b.
 Invite one or more course staff to the team.

    c.
 Enable the team to manage the new repo.
 Visit https://github.com/berkeley-statXYZ/fall-2024/settings/access choose "Add teams".
 Type the previously created team name and set the role to `Maintain`.
 This lets the team members do most things other than managing security or deleting the repo.

+## GitHub Actions
+GitHub Actions in this repository run in a chain.
+1. First, `publish.yml` renders changes to source files and places the rendered files in the `gh-pages` branch.
+2. Then, `pages-build-deployment` deploys the rendered changes to the site.
+3. Finally, `a11y.yml` audits the site for accessibility violations.

 ### README Content for Actual Class Repositories